whkim15/spatialtsp/docs/index.md

 ## Features

--   TODO
+-   Generate distance matrix based on the spatial information
+-   Analyze Traveling Salesman Problem

 ## Demos
-- Have to upload the figure of toydata analysis
+-   Succesfully applied into the toy data of 25 points and 30 points
+-   Now on the process of applying this methodology into the simulation